2010s in music: Musical trends

 Dubstep and drumstep became widespread subgenres in the early 2010s on both sides of the Atlantic Ocean, especially in its native United Kingdom.
-There, other electronic subgenres, like grime, footwork and trap, have also been growing in popularity.
-Drumstep had continued its success while hardstyle had become mainstream in Australia and United States due to the success of music festivals, such as The Sound of Q-dance and Defqon 1.
+There, other electronic subgenres, like grime, footwork and trap, also grew in popularity.
+Drumstep continued its success while hardstyle became mainstream in Australia and United States due to the success of music festivals, such as The Sound of Q-dance and Defqon 1.
 Grime experienced a resurgence beginning in 2014, initiated by the success of Meridian Dan's "German Whip" featuring Big H and Jme.

 In Asia, popular music continued to be influenced by Western pop music.
-As with the past several decades, C-pop, J-pop and K-pop had continued to be successful in the Far East.
-In J-pop, image songs and the influence of anime on widespread music have grown since the late 2000s.
+As with the past several decades, C-pop, J-pop and K-pop continued to be successful in the Far East.
+In J-pop, image songs and the influence of anime on widespread music grew since the late 2000s.
 K-pop's popularity continued to increase around the world throughout the decade and found wider recognition in Western markets.
-Media entertainment brand, Billboard, responsible for tabulating the Billboard Hot 100 and 200, inaugurated its own K-Pop chart and column presented weekly, on its Billboard.com site.
+The media entertainment brand Billboard, responsible for tabulating the Billboard Hot 100 and 200, inaugurated its own K-Pop chart and column presented weekly on its Billboard.com site.
 The Billboard K-Town column, launched in 2013, continues to report on K-pop music; artists, concerts, chart information and news events.
 In 2015, the US iTunes store added a K-Pop genre category.
 Major streaming services such as Apple Music and Spotify both added K-pop categories to their repertoire to cater demand.
 In 2018, some K-pop artists from the Republic of Korea like Red Velvet even made a performance at the East Pyongyang Grand Theatre in the Democratic People's Republic of Korea.
-In India, Indian pop, rock, and filmi have continued to be mainstream.
-In the United Arab Emirates, Arabic pop, Arabic hip hop, rock and metal have continued in popularity.
+In India, Indian pop, rock, and filmi continued to be mainstream.
+In the United Arab Emirates, Arabic pop, Arabic hip-hop, rock and metal continued in popularity.

-Artists like Ed Sheeran, Adele, Ellie Goulding, Sam Smith, Jessie J, and Emeli Sandé from the U.K. started to become highly successful and gained popularity from crossover hits in the U.S. Ed Sheeran's "Shape of You", and "Perfect" and Adele's "Rolling in the Deep", "Someone Like You", and "Set Fire to the Rain" all reached the No.1 spot of the Billboard Hot 100 in this decade.
-Taio Cruz had also garnered successful hits.
+Artists like Ellie Goulding, Sam Smith, Jessie J, and Emeli Sandé from the U.K. started to become highly successful and gained popularity from crossover hits in the U.S. Ed Sheeran's "Shape of You" and "Perfect" and Adele's "Rolling in the Deep", "Someone Like You", and "Set Fire to the Rain" all reached the No. 1 spot of the Billboard Hot 100 in this decade.
+Taio Cruz also garnered successful hits.
 "Dynamite" and "Break Your Heart" were successful singles with the latter reaching the top spot of the Billboard Hot 100.